albertzak/open/readme.md

 (newest first)

+- [x] demo it at LIVE@SPLASH & talk to fellow humans
 - [x] **CURRENT** get this thing working well enough to give a fun presentation in 5 days.
 - [x] upload codebases as-is (except check gitignore before)
 - [x] add [gary bernhardt talk "a whole new world"](https://www.destroyallsoftware.com/talks/a-whole-new-world) to related work. **it is sooo good and nobody has seen it**